Paranormal Activity - Do Cremation Ashes Invite Spirits to Stay Around Home?

 Keeping ashes at home

-Losing a loved one is always difficult.
-Perhaps the most difficult part about loss is that it is different for everyone, so there is no clear set of steps for moving through grief.
+After a loved one has passed away, you have several different options of how to honor and inter the remains.
+The choice you make will be based on the final wishes of the deceased and their religious practices.
+A lot of people choose to be cremated.
 Cremation is an ancient practice found in cultures around the world with many meanings and rituals attached to it.
-Besides its spiritual connotations, choosing cremation can allow a grieving family the luxury of time to decide how to proceed with their loved one’s remains.
+Besides its spiritual connotations, cremation can allow a grieving family the luxury of time to decide how to proceed with their loved one's remains.
+Whether cremation or a traditional burial has been chosen, you can take comfort in knowing there is no wrong choice.

 • Logistics that delay the opportunity for a formal family gathering to bury or scatter the ashes